Qingqing-Yang-177/Qingqing-Yang-177.github.io/index.md

 ### Research Interests

 - **Model of Cognition and Perception:** working memory, attention, decision making
-- **Computational Neuroscience:** Manifolds of neural activity, sensorimotor hierarchy
+- **Computational Neuroscience:** Geometry of neural population, sensorimotor hierarchy
-- **Applied Machine Learning:** reinforcement learning, artificial neural networks
+- **Applied Machine Learning:** reinforcement learning, artificial neural networks, Bayesian Inferences

 I love computational modeling in general.
+I question how information is embedded and processed through high-dimensional representations to perform complex functions.

 Nowadays, advanced technologies influence the lives of everybody.
 Though concerns exist, technologies are supposed to augment efficiency instead of replacing humans in the workplace.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 ---
 ### Academic Background